 Closing a deal requires more than just a handshake.
-You must first send a detailed proposal, which outlines how your product or service will address the buyer’s needs, how the value of your offerings justify their cost, and how your company offers a distinct advantage over competitive vendors.
+You must first send a detailed proposal, which outlines how your product or service will address the buyer's needs, how the value of your offerings justifies their cost, and how your company offers a distinct advantage over competing vendors.

-The customer will likely then negotiate these terms — perhaps several times — until you both come to an agreement on the scope of work, price, and managing expectations.
+The customer will likely then negotiate these terms perhaps several times until you both come to an agreement on the scope of work, price, and managing expectations.
 This can sometimes be a complex, lengthy part of the sales pipeline, as both sides must be willing to compromise until they reach a mutually beneficial agreement.
-And since 48% of salespeople say that competing against lower-priced competitors is their biggest challenge when closing deals, it’s paramount that your reps know how to successfully negotiate without crumbling.
+And since salespeople say that effectively resolving objections and driving consensus among various stakeholders are among their biggest challenges when closing deals, it’s paramount that your reps know how to successfully negotiate without crumbling.

 Once these negotiations have been completed, it's time to (finally!) close the deal.
 For some businesses, this stage includes signing a contract, while others simply facilitate a transaction.

 There's no doubt that using a sales pipeline can empower teams to become more efficient and effective.
 But building a pipeline that's specific to your unique business needs, sales process, and customers can be daunting.

 Here, we've outlined some basic steps to help you get started with building a sales pipeline that can help your team improve performance and drive more revenue:

 Start by identifying to whom you want to sell your product or service.
 You can develop your ideal customer profile (ICP) by studying direct competitors, which should help you understand the types of businesses and personas that might benefit from your solutions.